 On behalf of American Bituminous Power Partners, L.P.
 (AmBit), Trinity Consultants (Trinity) has enclosed a revised Air Emissions Monitoring Plan for inclusion in the renewal of the Title V operating permit for the coal refuse fired power plant in Grant Town, West Virginia referred to as the Grant Town Power Plant.
 This monitoring plan meets the requirements of 45 CSR 2, 45 CSR 2A, 45 CSR 10, ad 45 CSR 10A and will apply to the two circulating fluidized bed (CFB) boilers supplying steam for electric generation.
-It should be noted that this revised monitoring plan is simply an update to the approved monitoring plan has been revised to reflect EPA's approval of new monitoring locations as well as recent changes to the monitoring equipment.
+It should be noted that this revised monitoring plan is simply an update to the approved monitoring plan which is attached to the facility's current Title V permit as Appendix B. The plan has been revised to reflect EPA's approval of new monitoring locations as well as recent changes to the monitoring equipment.
 The Grant Town Power Plant requests the Department's review and approval of this revised plan in accordance with EPA's specific approval, which is attached for reference.
 AmBit intends to implement the change as soon as possible following receipt of your approval and necessary integration of the monitoring software systems.